November 16, 2020

 Be careful when you’re signing up that you don’t accidentally pay for the year.

-If you’re brand spankin’ new to Tracy Anderson then I’d recommend you check out her workouts on You Tube, follow her on Instagram and try out the free trial period.
+If you’re brand spankin’ new to Tracy Anderson then we recommend you check out her workouts on You Tube, follow her on Instagram and try out the free trial period.

 During the free trial period make sure you actually try out the workouts–several times.